imazen/resizer/Plugins/FreeImage/readme.md

 # FreeImage Plugins

+> **DEPRECATED (v4.3):** All four FreeImage plugin classes (`FreeImageDecoder`, `FreeImageEncoder`, `FreeImageBuilder`, `FreeImageResizer`) are marked `[Obsolete]` and emit Critical diagnostic issues at runtime.
+CDN auto-download of native FreeImage DLLs has been removed.
+These plugins will not be carried forward to future major versions.
+Consider migrating to Imageflow.

 *PLEASE NOTE*
 * **These plugins are not forwards-compatible.
 Avoid usage for maximum compatibility with Imageflow and future major ImageResizer releases.**
 * **Do NOT use with untrusted data.
 These plugin pass source files to FreeImage, which has a history of vulnerabilities.**